Akshat090803/Intelli-Wheels/README.md

 * **Dealership Schedule & Working Hours:** ⏰ Update and manage the dealership's operating hours and schedule.
 * **Admin Role Management:** 👤🛡️ Create or remove other admin users.
 * **Analytics & Overview:** 📊 Gain insights into dealership performance and website activity.

 ---

-## 🔐 Admin Demo Credentials

-To explore the Admin Dashboard, use the following demo credentials:

-- 📧 **Email:** admin@example.com
-- 🔑 **Password:** Admin@intelliwheels

-⚠️ *These credentials are for demonstration purposes only and should not be used in production.*

----